gckopper/gckopper/README.md

 ## Intro
 - Hi, I’m @gckopper
-- I’m interested in... web backend, games, dev tooling and related areas
+- I’m interested in... web backend, games, dev tooling and devops
-- I’m currently learning about 5G, C++ and rust!
+- I’m currently learning about Java with Spring Boot, Typescript with React and Kubernetes!
 - I’m looking to collaborate on anything that is fun!
-- I'm very curious and love to test things and try to break them!
+- Yes, I use neovim and arch btw
 - How to reach me?
 [Email me!](mailto://gabriel@gck.dev.br)
 <!---
 ## Programming languages